Long Wong's

 Long Wong's on Mill was a club in Tempe, Arizona.
 Long Wong's on Mill was the center of the Tempe music scene, which peaked in the early 1990s, and it was where the Tempe band the Gin Blossoms got their start.
 In turn, the popular band made the club famous.
-Long Wong's also featured Tempe based bands such as Dead Hot Workshop and The Refreshments, who would all go on to sign with major record labels.
+Long Wong's also featured Tempe based bands such as Dead Hot Workshop and The Refreshments, who went on to sign with major record labels.
 Long Wong's closed on April 3, 2004.
+Wild Bill lived there in the late 1980s to early 1990s.